Breakups. Some people have them harder, some easier, but we all go through them at some point. And they always suck.

 However, that doesn’t mean ignoring your ex if they do reach out.
 If that happens, be human.
 If you want them back, tell them that.
 If you want to heal, tell them not to contact you because you’re trying to heal.
 And if they keep bugging you and don’t respect your wishes, block them.

-But what about cases where no contact is impossible?
-Cases where you live with your ex, or you have kids together, or you work together?
-Well, that’s where modified no contact comes in.
+In cases where no contact is impossible to implement, like when you live with your ex, or you have kids together, or you work together, use what’s called modified no contact.
 The only difference between the classic and modified is that in the latter you’re “allowed” to contact your ex.
 However, this contact must be short, to the point, and strictly tied to logistics, business, or family matters.

 - How To Survive A Breakup (56 Quick Tips To Heal A Broken Heart)